§ 01 Grief and bereavement psychiatry

 Free consult

-A 15-minute phone call to decide whether psychiatric medication management fits what is happening.
+A 15-minute phone call to decide whether psychiatric care fits what is happening, or whether what you need is room.
 No card required.

 $250 intake

-A 60-minute psychiatric evaluation with history, medication review, grief context, target symptoms, and an initial plan.
+A 60-minute psychiatric evaluation: the loss, its context, your history, medication review, and an initial plan if one is warranted.

 $150 follow-up